AsifRajwani/Langflow/README.md

 ---

 This tutorial focuses on how to **build an agent** within LangFlow itself.
-It teaches you to design and assemble an agent by connecting components and tools, such as a calculator and a web scraper.
+It teaches you to design and assemble an agent by connecting components and tools, such as a directory and a web scraper component.

+#### **Sample Prompts**

+You can test the agent's capabilities with these prompts:

+1. `What tools are available to answer my question?` (Lists the available tools)
+2. `Where you are looking for purchase data I uploaded csv already` (Makes sure CSV is read)
+3. `henry.chen@example.com` (Based on order history, recommend 3 items)
+4. `james.taylor@example.com` (Based on order history, recommend 3 items)

 - **To run**:
   ```bash